victorhartung/chess-java/README.md

-## Especial thanks to Prof. Nelio Alves, the java god! thank you so much, mate!
+## Especial thanks to Prof. Nelio Alves, the java God! thank you so much, mate!

 ### I just tried to apply all my java knowledge so far!
 Enjoy the game! :D